Gothic (series): Gothic Universe Edition

+Ownership shift in 2007-2011

-Speculations on who has the rights for the Gothic series have made their way around since 2007 until 2011, when Mike Hoge, co-founder of Piranha Bytes, Gothic's creator, stated that soon (after the release of Risen 2: Dark Waters) the rights for the series will return to Piranha Bytes, but avoided mentioning if they will develop another game within the series.
+Speculations on who has the rights for the Gothic series have made their way around since 2007 until 2011, when Mike Hoge, co-founder of Piranha Bytes, Gothic's creator, stated that soon (after the release of Risen 2: Dark Waters) the rights for the series would return to Piranha Bytes, but avoided mentioning if they would develop another game within the series.

 Later in 2011, it was confirmed by JoWooD Entertainment that they only had rights for the fourth game in the series and the expansion.
 As such, the rights returned to its former developer, Piranha Bytes.

+The Gothic Series on Nintendo Switch

+In 2023, THQ Nordic released the first two installments of the series on the Nintendo Switch.
+THQ Nordic has prepared a portable console port of the original game code, without remastering and without modifications (although with numerous improvements).
+The first part of the series, Gothic (released as Gothic Classic), was released on September 28, 2023.
+The second part, Gothic II, along with the Night of the Raven expansion (released as Gothic II: Complete Classic), premiered on November 28, 2023.